Last Updated on April 26, 2021 by Maggie Sutton

 The Army Reserve can trace its origins back to the French and Indian War when it began as the federal Citizen-Soldier force.
 With a vast ocean between the United States and any other threat, there was no need for a standing army.
 Instead, militia systems protected each state.
 If the crisis of war were imminent, large Citizen-Soldier forces were mobilized, trained for combat, and deployed.
 Once those conflicts came to a close, those soldiers would go back home and return to their lives until the next situation arose.

 At the turn of the twentieth century, the United States became a world power and all of a sudden needed more soldiers on-call in case of a new threat to our freedom.
-Congress established the Medical Reserve Corps, creating a formal structure of federal volunteers even during peacetime.
+In 1908, Congress established the Medical Reserve Corps, creating a formal structure of federal volunteers even during peacetime.
+Then, the National Defense Act Amendments of 1920 were passed by the Federal Government, which created the Organized Reserve.